Estar0622/LikePy/README.md

-<h1>PyLike</h1>
+<h1>LikePy</h1>

-<p>PyLike is an open-source library designed for use in Spring Boot.</p>
+<p>LikePy is an open-source library designed for use in Spring Boot.</p>

 <p>The Java Collection Framework can be cumbersome compared to Python’s collections.
 Due to the complex inheritance hierarchy, remembering the method’s owner object is necessary for usage.
-With PyLike, Java can be made more “Pythonic”!</p>
+With LikePy, Java can be made more “Pythonic”!</p>

 <h2>1.
 Overview</h2>

 <p><strong>Make Java Pythonic!</strong></p>

-<p>PyLike was developed to bring Python’s simplicity and elegance to Java, allowing for cleaner and more concise code.</p>
+<p>LikePy was developed to bring Python’s simplicity and elegance to Java, allowing for cleaner and more concise code.</p>

 <ul>
     <li>Write Pythonic code in Java.</li>